Skip to main content

 ❌ Bad:

-# Everything is urgent - nothing is urgent
+# Everything is critical - nothing is critical

 ✅ Good: